 Herman was my dad’s nickname.

 Herman was a Tattoo Artist, Motorcycle Mechanic, Bouncer, Biker, Businessman, Criminal, Brother, Uncle, Son, Husband, Father and Friend.
-He was a Teacher and a Mentor and heaps of other things, but he was also a mental illness sufferer.
+He was a very strong and influential person.
+He was a Teacher and a Mentor to many.
+He was a lot things, but he still suffered from mental illness.

-No one understood the gravity of what had taken hold of him before it was too late.
+No one understood the gravity of what had taken hold of my dad before it was too late.
 Mental Illness consumed him like many other strong men before him.

-All of the Herman's Hands graphics and imagery are directly inspired by Herman’s life as a Tattooist, Hardman and Father in the 80’s, 90’s and 2000’s.
+All of the Herman's Hands graphics and imagery so far are directly inspired by Herman’s life as a Tattooist, Hardman and Father in the 80’s, 90’s and 2000’s.